ferchog7/quicktest/README.md

 ## Users

-Use the url 'http://127.0.0.1:8080/users/' to generate your users with the access to API, You need superuser credentials.
+Use the url in your browser http://127.0.0.1:8080/users/ to generate your users with the access to API, You need superuser credentials.

 ## Login

-Use the url 'http://127.0.0.1:8080/login/' to generate your token with the access data given to the generated users.
+Use the url http://127.0.0.1:8080/login/ to generate your token with the access data given to the generated users.

 ## Endpoints